Explore this guide

 How do I evaluate bankruptcy attorney reviews?

 Look for patterns across multiple review platforms rather than relying on any single review.
 Pay attention to specific complaints about communication, missed deadlines, and fee transparency.
 Verify the attorney's standing with your state bar association and check PACER for their actual case history and outcomes.
+For a deeper analysis, learn how to review your bankruptcy attorney's actual case file.

 What are red flags when choosing a bankruptcy attorney?

 Red flags include pressure to sign immediately, unusually low fees with unclear terms, guaranteed outcomes, never speaking directly with the attorney, no review of your financial documents before recommending a chapter, and lack of a written fee agreement.
+One of the most reliable objective indicators is an attorney's case dismissal rate - attorneys whose cases are dismissed at rates far above the court average may not be providing adequate representation.

 How much should a bankruptcy attorney cost?